Biological Zones in Lakes

 (iii) Eutrophic Lakes

-- Eutrophic lakes do have a high level of productivity, because of an abundant supply of algal nutrients.
+- Eutrophic lakes do have a high level of productivity because of an abundant supply of algal nutrients.

-- Hypolimnion zone is anaerobic.
+- The hypolimnion zone is anaerobic.

 (iv) Senescent Lake